Sachsen-class ironclad: Armament and armor

-The ships' armor was made of wrought iron and backed with teak.
-The armored belt was composed of four alternating layers of wrought iron and teak.
+The ships' iron armor was made of wrought iron and backed with teak.
+The armor belt was composed of four alternating layers of wrought iron and teak.
 The outer iron layer was 203 mm thick amidships, backed with 200 mm of teak.
 The inner iron layer was 152 mm thick and was backed with 230 mm of teak.
 It was capped with 254 mm thick bulkheads on either end of the belt.
+German industry initially lacked the capability to produce iron armor in the necessary thickness, so iron plate from Camel & Company of Sheffield, Britain, was purchased for the first two members of the class.
+By the time work began on the latter pair of vessels, the German firm Dillinger Hütte was capable of producing the required plates, allowing Stosch to buy domestically produced armor.

 The thickness of the deck armor ranged from 50 to 75 mm.
 The forward conning tower had 140 mm thick sides, though after their modernization, this was increased to 200 mm thick sides and a 50 mm roof was added.
 A rear conning tower was also added, with only splinter protection: 15 mm thick sides and a 12 mm thick roof.
 The barbettes for the main battery guns had 254 mm of wrought iron backed with 250 mm of teak.

 Modifications

 After 1886, three 35 cm torpedo tubes were installed on each ship; one tube was placed in a swivel mount in the stern and two were placed in the bow, submerged.
-The tubes were supplied with a total of 12 torpedoes.
-Later, a pair of 45 cm torpedo tubes were mounted in the ships' hulls above water on the broadside.
+The tubes were supplied with a total of twelve torpedoes.
+Later, a pair of 45 cm torpedo tubes were mounted in the ships' hulls above the water on the broadside.

 The ships were more heavily rebuilt in the late 1890s; their engines were replaced and the boilers were ducted into a single large funnel.
 These improvements increased the speeds of the ships to 14.5 to 15.4 kn.
 The battery of 8.7 mm guns was replaced with an equal number of 8.8 cm SK L/30 guns and four 3.7 cm guns.
-Each ship also had their old wrought iron armor and teak backing replaced with new Krupp armor that significantly increased their ability to withstand shell hits.
+Each ship also had its old wrought iron armor and teak backing replaced with new Krupp armor that significantly increased their ability to withstand shell hits.